 Our standard booking terms and conditions below apply to all orders made under the Easter 2019 special offer.
 The discount applies to new in-house quotations and eLearning orders made between 15th April – 26th April 2019.
 It can not be redeemed against courses quoted for or booked before this date.
 In-house & eLearning courses must be booked before 26th April 2019 for the discount to be applied.
 In-house courses are for a maximum of 12 delegates.

 1. These terms and conditions are between Food Safety at Work (a trading name of Intelligent E-Learning Limited company number 11379757) and the Customer.
 Food Safety at Work shall be abbreviated to FSAW for the purposes of this document.

-2. Food Safety at Work has a registered office address at West House, King Cross Road, Halifax, West Yorkshire, England, HX1 1EB Company number 11379757 and is registered for vat the number GB 985 2634 82.
+2. Food Safety at Work has a registered office address at West House, King Cross Road, Halifax, West Yorkshire, England, HX1 1EB Company number 11379757 and is registered for VAT the number GB297220195.
 The main trading address for Food Safety at Work is 1 Horsefair, Wetherby, West Yorkshire, England, LS22 6JG.

 3. These terms and conditions replace any previous terms and conditions of FSAW and are the complete and only terms and conditions between the parties.

 4. These terms and conditions and any contract formed pursuant to them may be varied if confirmed in writing by an authorised person of FSAW.